MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-cirq.md

 1. Install the `azure-quantum` package using pip, adding the necessary dependency for your desired code source:

     ```shell
-    // for quantum circuits in provider format
+    // for quantum circuits in provider-specific format
     pip install azure-quantum
     // for Cirq
     pip install azure-quantum[cirq]